 Door and Shelves

 The problem with wood is that it will eventually rot.
 Choose a type of wood that resists rotting well, such as black locust, teak, bald cypress, or California redwood.
 While these are more expensive, it pays off in the long run when you don’t have to replace shelves every few years.
-Avoid using any treated woods.
+Avoid using any treated wood.

 Temperature, Humidity and Ventilation